Home Every Picture Tells a Story TIDE-BURIED BONES

 “Then the ring and a sample of the bones will be kept with the file, and the remnants cremated.”

 Angela and Paul returned home to their newlywed life.
-It matured and became well-seasoned with years full of laughter and tears, sons and daughters, triumphs and tragedies.
-But at different times, as the decades flew by, her thoughts returned to that day.
-To that place at the foot of a seacoast cliff beneath an ancient ruined and forgotten estate thousands of miles away.
+It matured and became well-seasoned with years of laughter, tears, sons and daughters, triumphs, and tragedies.
+But at different times, as the decades flew by, her thoughts returned to that day to that place thousands of miles away at the foot of a seacoast cliff beneath an ancient, ruined, and forgotten estate.
 Angela remembered what she’d heard and wondered if the woman still cried… and if she looked for her ring.

 # # #